emscripten-core/emscripten/site/source/docs/tools_reference/emcc.rst

   Like ``--pre-js``, but emits a file *after* the emitted code.

 ``--extern-pre-js <file>``
   Specify a file whose contents are prepended to the JavaScript output.
-Unlike ``--pre-js``, this file is external to the optimized code: it is simply prepended, before anything else, to the final optimized JavaScript.
-It is a convenient way to do so instead of your build system prepending it right after running ``emcc``.
+This file is prepended to the final JavaScript output, *after* all other work has been done, including optimization, optional ``MODULARIZE``-ation, instrumentation like ``SAFE_HEAP``, etc. This is the same as prepending this files after ``emcc`` finishes running, and is just a convenient way to do that.
+(For comparison, ``--pre-js`` and ``--post-js`` optimize the code together with everything else, keep it in the same scope if running `MODULARIZE`, etc.).

 ``--extern-post-js <file>``
   Like ``--extern-pre-js``, but appends to the end.